Home

 2 x Maxima subwoofers with Scanspeak components

-All monitors are controlled by a SPL Volume 8 passive volume control directly from the Orpheus.
+All monitors are controlled by the RME UFXIII.

 Gear fetish